ioi-foundation/dcrypt/crates/common/README.md

 ## Purpose and Usage

-The `common` crate is a foundational library within DCRYPT.
+The `common` crate is a foundational library within dcrypt.
 -   It promotes code reuse for essential security patterns (like zeroization and constant-time comparison).
 -   It provides a centralized place for low-level utilities that don't fit into the `api` or `internal` crates but are needed by multiple algorithm implementations.
 -   Higher-level crates like `algorithms`, `symmetric`, `kem`, and `sign` depend on `common` for these shared functionalities.

 For instance, a cryptographic algorithm implementation in `dcrypt-algorithms` might use `SecretBuffer` to store its round keys, `EphemeralSecret` to manage temporary sensitive state during computation, and `barrier` functions to ensure correct execution order for side-channel resistance.
 Mathematical utilities might be used in RSA or Diffie-Hellman implementations.

-By centralizing these common elements, DCRYPT aims to maintain a higher standard of security and consistency across its various components.
+By centralizing these common elements, dcrypt aims to maintain a higher standard of security and consistency across its various components.